 What is the History of Tax Accounting?

 Tax accounting has historical roots in the early years of record-keeping.
 Clay tablets found in Sumeria in southern Mesopotamia are proof of the development.
 The tax records discovered date from around 3000 BC.
 Archaeology confirms that Egypt invented one of the first tax systems between 3000 and 2800 BC.
 Egyptian pharaohs employed collectors or scribes to impose levies on various goods and produce, such as cooking oil.
-Tax was collected twice a year and offered revenue primarily to fund government activity, support the head of state, and finance the conduct of wars.
+The tax was collected twice a year and offered revenue primarily to fund government activity, support the head of state, and finance the conduct of wars.

 In the modern era, taxes are collected in money, not goods.
 Tax farming (the collection of taxes by outside contractors) has been abolished, and taxes are assessed and gathered by civil servants.
 Moreover, the level of most taxes has increased significantly along with the ratio of tax revenues to the national income.